ripple/ripple-lib-extensions/transactionparser/README.md

 }
 ```

+The keys in this object are the Ripple [addresses](https://wiki.ripple.com/Accounts) whose orders have changed and the values are arrays of objects that represent the order changes.

 The `SEQUENCE` is the sequence number of the transaction that created that create the orderbook change.
 (See: https://wiki.ripple.com/Ledger_Format#Offer)
+The `CURRENCYSTRING` is 'XRP' for XRP, a 3-letter ISO currency code, or a 160-bit hex string in the [Currency format](https://wiki.ripple.com/Currency_format).

 The `ORDER_STATUS` is a string that represents the status of the order in the ledger: